alexanian/airtable-last-updated-hack/README.md

 ```

 Get your AirTable API key ([instructions](https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-))
 and create a `secrets.js` file in the base directory of the repository.
-Follow the `secrets-template.js`, which includes
+You can copy the `secrets-template.js` over to your
-the contents:
+`secrets.js` file.
+You'll then want to fill in the contents, which are:

 ```javascript
     // API key for Airtable base